NFL, NFLPA ban the use of certain helmets

 The NFL and NFL Players Association for the first time have banned specific helmets for use, saying those models performed poorly in its annual testing procedures or are no longer supported by their manufacturers.

-Ten helmet models have been targeted for phaseout, six immediately and four by the start of the 2019 season.
+Ten helmet models from Rawlings, Schutt, SG Helmets and Riddell have been targeted for phaseout, six immediately and four by the start of the 2019 season.
 Approximately 200 NFL players wore one of those models in 2017, according to Jeff Miller, the NFL's executive vice president of health and safety initiatives.

 The NFL has been ranking helmets, from best- to worst-performing based on laboratory testing, for four years.
 On Monday, teams and players received the 2018 rankings, which are topped by two models from VICIS, a company that was founded in 2013.